-Sports have come a long way from a way for people to exercise their bodies, to multi-billion dollar industries that attract billions of fans.
+Sports have come a long way from a way for people to exercise their bodies, to multi-billion dollar industries that attract billions of fans who not only religiously follow every match, but also have fun with Smarkets welcome offer or other welcome offers.
 Likewise, athletes need to constantly work on improving their game, in order to make the best results possible, as well as to make the experience as pleasing as possible to the audience.
 Many have tried additional things aside from their training, like practicing other sports, improving their diet, and so on, but rarely do athletes try to practice yoga, which can be very beneficial for their overall health.

 What exactly is yoga supposed to be?